txsoura/txsoura/README.md

 ## Guidelines

-If you want to work with me, contribute in my repos or know my git & code organization, please read this guidelines.
+If you want to contribute in my repos or know my git & code organization, please read this guidelines.

 > [Wiki](https://github.com/txsoura/txsoura/wiki)